scrom/Experiments/README.md

 MVTA has a predefined Procfile that should allow easy deployment on Heroku.
 When running directly from Visual Studio or VSCode, the launch file is defined under /.vscode/launch.json

-If you want to run locally on a windows machine outside VS; the simplest is to write a batch file that sets the working directory to
+If you want to run locally on a windows machine outside VS; the simplest is to write a batch file that sets the working directory to:

-- 	<your drive>\<your installation location>\js\server
+- <your drive>/<your installation location>/server/js/

 Once at the working location, the game runs from the file "main.js".
 E.g.

 - node main.js

-I generally include a "pause" at the end of the batch file so that should there be a bug that causes the game to crash you can see the diagnostic output before the window quits.
+I generally include a "pause" at the end of a batch file so that should there be a bug or issue that causes the game to crash you can see the diagnostic output before the window quits.
 - pause

 Client Configuration
 --------------------